Does baby seem stuck just inside the top of the pelvis? (Nurses would call this -2 Station)

 Would you like to help the labor start over and go smoother?
 The Open-Knee-Chest helps back the baby out of the pelvic brim and start again in a better position.

 - In pregnancy?
 Open-Knee-Chest is only for breech babies.

 - In labor?
 Open-Knee-Chest is for babies not coming into the pelvis flexed and in good position.

 - When a head-down baby is still floating (-4 or -3 Station) doing this correctly risks turning baby to the breech position.

 Sometimes a posterior or asynclitic baby is jammed in the brim of the pelvis stalling progress.
-Penny Simkin, physical therapist, childbirth educator and doula, teaches us the Open-Knee-Chest correctly.
+Penny Simkin, physical therapist, childbirth educator, and doula, teaches us how to do the Open-Knee-Chest correctly.